Skip to content

 Why claudex?

-Claude Code persists every conversation as JSONL under ~/.claude/projects/<encoded-path>/<session>.jsonl.
-That's a gold mine — it records every user turn, every assistant message, every tool call, every token-usage block, every file modification — but those files are flat logs, not a queryable store.
+Claude Code, OpenAI Codex, GitHub Copilot, Pi, and OpenClaw each persist every conversation as local transcripts — every user turn, every assistant message, every tool call, every token-usage block, every file modification — but those files are flat logs in several different formats, not a queryable store.

-claudex reads them once, indexes the parts you actually want to ask questions about, and gives you a CLI that answers questions like:
+claudex reads them once, normalizes them into one SQLite index, and gives you a CLI that answers questions like:

 • Which project burned the most Opus tokens last week?